dhiolnvl/dhiolnvl/README.md

 # 💫 About Me:
 Hi!
-My name is Dhio Linoval, I'm a Software Developer.
+My name is Dhio Linoval.

 ## 🌐 Socials: